Standalone projects

 Why should researchers get involved in science policy? - EuroScientist journal

-By Ivana Kurecic and Chloe Hill What motivates scientists to engage with policymaking?
-As researchers, most of us entered our scientific disciplines
+By Ivana Kurecic and Chloe Hill — What motivates scientists to engage with policymaking?
+As researchers, most of us entered our scientific disciplines to gain a better understanding of the world, or by our desire to contribute to society by developing new technologies and techniques.
+One of the questions researchers often ask themselves is exactly how their research impacts the world and by what means.

 Podcast: Rock-solid Certainty? - Munich Center for Technology in Society